xielidawan/INF560_hw5/README.md

 ## Part2: Runing on Docker

 ### Step One:
+Download the docker stable on docker official website and install it.
 Clone the repository to local.

 Way One: Downloading the App and clone the repository from the App.